2017 Masters (snooker): Final

 The final was played on 22 January 2017, as a best of 19 frames match, and was spread over an afternoon session and an evening session.
 Joe Perry was making his debut in a Triple Crown event final, whilst O'Sullivan had won the event on six previous occasions.
 Perry won the first two frames of the final, and later took a 4–1 lead, scoring four 50+ breaks, including a 115 break in frame five.
 In the next frame, he missed a shot on a relatively easy red ball that would have clinched the frame, but O'Sullivan won the frame to trail 4–2.
 He also took the remaining two frames of the session to tie the match 4–4.

 In the evening, O'Sullivan took a commanding lead, winning the first four frames of the session (thus winning seven frames in a row overall) to lead 4–8, thanks to three 50+ breaks.
 With O'Sullivan two frames away from the championship, Perry won the next two frames with breaks of 117 and 92, to trail 6–8.
 Frame 15 gave O'Sullivan a 6–9 lead, with a break of 112, taking him one frame from victory.
 Perry won the next frame, but O'Sullivan took frame 17 to win the match, and his seventh Masters championship title.

 After winning the tournament, O'Sullivan praised Perry, saying: "Joe played a brilliant tournament, a really good match and he should've beaten me.
 I got lucky – I stole it."
 O'Sullivan also broke the record for most Masters wins, previously tied (at six) with Stephen Hendry.
 O'Sullivan commented, "It is great to get some records, I still have the World Championship one to get", referring to Hendry's superior seven world championship titles.

 In winning the event, O'Sullivan was presented with the Paul Hunter Trophy, named after three-time winner Paul Hunter who died of cancer in 2006.
 World Snooker chairman Barry Hearn commented that they had "made a mistake" in not naming the trophy after Hunter previously, despite the German Open having been renamed to the Paul Hunter Classic in 2007.

-Main draw
+Tournament draw

 The full match results are shown below.
 Players shown in bold denote match winners, whilst numbers to the left of players' names was the players seeding for the event.